artcogsys/ganrecon/README.md

 If you publish using this code or use it in any other way, please cite:

-Seeliger, K., Güçlü, U., Ambrogioni, L., Güçlütürk, Y., & van Gerven, M. A. J. (2017).
+(preprint) Seeliger, K., Güçlü, U., Ambrogioni, L., Güçlütürk, Y., & van Gerven, M. A. J. (2017).
 Generative adversarial networks for reconstructing natural images from brain activity. bioRxiv, 226688. https://www.biorxiv.org/content/early/2017/12/08/226688

 Please notify the corresponding author in addition.